One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

 \subsection{Why bothering with single heads?}

-After all this talking about single-head equivalence, about necessary conditions to single-head equivalence, about the pitfalls of sufficient conditions to single-head equivalence, about cyclicity and single-head equivalence, about redundancy and minimality and single-head equivalence, after all of this it may look like the question is only to establish single-head equivalence --- tell whether a formula is equivalent to a single-head formula.
-Maybe this is interesting because it tells in advance whether the forgetting algorithm takes polynomial time.
+After all this talking about single-head equivalence, about necessary conditions to single-head equivalence, about the pitfalls of sufficient conditions to single-head equivalence, about cyclicity and single-head equivalence, about redundancy and minimality and single-head equivalence, after all of this it may look like the question is only to establish single-head equivalence --- decide whether a formula is equivalent to a single-head formula.
+It says in advance whether the forgetting algorithm takes polynomial time.

 This is not the main question.
 Single-head equivalence does not even make the forgetting algorithm polynomial.
 That requires formulae that are single-head, not single-head equivalent.

 The goal is not to establish single-head equivalence, but to find a single-head equivalent formula, if any.